nodemailer/nodemailer-web/content/smtp/oauth2.md

 title = "OAuth2"
 +++

 OAuth2 allows your application to store and use authentication tokens instead of actual login credentials.
 This is great for security as tokens or valid only for specific actions and can be easily revoked thus, once stolen, can't to as much harm as actual account credentials.
-OAuth2 authentication in Nodemailer PRO is mostly used with Gmail and G Suite (_née_ Google Apps) even though there are other providers that support it as well.
+OAuth2 authentication in Nodemailer is mostly used with Gmail and G Suite (_née_ Google Apps) even though there are other providers that support it as well.

 Access Tokens needed for OAuth2 authentication are short lived so these need to be regenerated from time to time.
-Nodemailer PRO is able to use both [3LO](https://developers.google.com/identity/protocols/OAuth2) and [2LO](https://developers.google.com/api-client-library/php/auth/service-accounts) to automatically regenerate the tokens but you can also handle all token specific yourself.
+Nodemailer is able to use both [3LO](https://developers.google.com/identity/protocols/OAuth2) and [2LO](https://developers.google.com/api-client-library/php/auth/service-accounts) to automatically regenerate the tokens but you can also handle all token specific yourself.

 1. [Normal OAuth2 authentication](#oauth-3lo)
 2. [Authenticating using Service Accounts](#oauth-2lo)